Abortion clinic 'buffer zone' bill lodged in Scottish Parliament

 The proposed Abortion Services Safe Access Zones (Scotland) Bill has cross-party support, including from the Scottish government, making its passage a near-certainty.

-Ms Mackay said: "Bringing in safe access zones for patients and staff around abortion clinics across Scotland is within touching distance.

-"We can end the abuse and intimidation they have endured for too long and send a powerful message to the world about the right to choose."
+"Some of these appointments are traumatic in their nature and take a lot of will to get there in the first place," the Green MSP said.

+"They don't need any more barriers put in their way and neither should they have to face these barriers."

-The Green MSP introduced draft proposals in May 2022, with a consultation process closing in August 2022.
+Ms Mackay introduced draft proposals in May 2022, with a consultation process closing in August 2022.

-Ms Mackay praised campaigners, including Back Off Scotland, for their work pushing for a new law to be introduced.
+She praised campaigners, including Back Off Scotland, for their work pushing for a new law to be introduced.

-She added: "The right to safe, appropriate and, above all, dignified women's healthcare should be viewed as a human right and this proposal is a vital step on that continuing journey."
+The Green MSP added: "This is not about pitting rights against each other.
+It's about allowing people to access healthcare where they need to.

+"People are free to come and protest here outside the Scottish Parliament, where those decisions around pieces of legislation which govern reproductive rights are made.
+That is far more appropriate than harassing people who are going to express their bodily autonomy and receive health care."

-The main group holding such protests is Texas-based 40 Days for Life, which BBC Disclosure revealed last year was active in Scotland.
+The main group holding protests is Texas-based 40 Days for Life, which BBC Disclosure revealed last year was active in Scotland.

 The group's volunteers take party in so-called "vigils", but critics have said the protests intimidate vulnerable women.